SakinaJaffri/British_Airway_Virtual_Internship/README.md

 After exploring the data and building the random forest model, the results were summarized in one PowerPoint slide as follows:
 ![british airway ppt 1](https://github.com/SakinaJaffri/British_Airway_Virtual_Internship/assets/146900226/590ef174-552f-49dc-987c-54a60242284f)

+Project Methodology is inspired by Mireille Nehme (MireyNM)